redhat-cop/automate_fedora_desktop/roles/kickstart_serve/README.md

 Author Information
 ------------------

-Eric Lavarde, Automation Principal Architect, Red Hat Consulting
+Eric Lavarde, Automation Principal Architect at Red Hat Consulting, with the Automation Community of Practice (CoP) from Red Hat